 Dr. Susan P. Buchbinder, who spoke at the same session where Dr. Smith made her presentation, talked about the San Francisco program using PrEP called Getting to Zero.
 That’s the hope—that PrEP can help us get to zero new infections.

-I ran into Dr. Sharon Hilliard at the conference in the women’s room.
+I ran into Dr. Sharon Hillier at the conference in the women’s room.
 She’s been a leader in the fight to bring HIV prevention methods to women around the globe.
 I asked her the same question, if she was sick about having to still fight for PrEP.